i-dot-ai/local-gov-hack/README.md

 **Participation guidelines:**

-We want everyone to be able to participate and thrive in the hackathon.
+🤝 We want everyone to be able to participate and thrive in the hackathon.
 Whether you're a seasoned professional or a first-time participant, everyone is encouraged to bring their ideas to the table and contribute to the collective success of the hackathon.
 Here are some guidelines to follow to ensure everyone is treated properly.

 **We encourage everyone to:**

-* Treat all participants with respect and kindness
+* 👂 Treat all participants with respect and kindness
-* Communicate openly and constructively
+* 💬 Communicate openly and constructively
-* Value diverse perspectives and ideas
+* 🌈 Value diverse perspectives and ideas
-* Support equal participation for all
+* 🤲 Support equal participation for all

 **Please avoid:**

-* Discriminatory behaviour or language
+* ❌ Discriminatory behaviour or language
-* Actions that prevent others from fully participating
+* ⛔ Actions that prevent others from fully participating

 If you have any concerns during the event please speak with the organisers immediately.

-## 5. Technical information and support
+## 5. 💻 Technical information and support

 **Mentor availability and expertise:**

-Planning experts and specialists from the Incubator for Artificial Intelligence (i.AI), will be available as mentors during the hackathon.
+🧠 Planning experts and specialists from the Incubator for Artificial Intelligence (i.AI), will be available as mentors during the hackathon.
 More information will be provided at the event about who is available.

-## 6. What happens next?
+## 6. ⏭️ What happens next?

 **Feedback:**

-We welcome your feedback at the conclusion of the hackathon to help improve future events.
+📣 We welcome your feedback at the conclusion of the hackathon to help improve future events.

 **Communications about the hackathon:**

-We’ll be sharing highlights and outcomes from the hackathon on social media from Monday 5 May \- following the local elections pre-election period.
+📱 We'll be sharing highlights and outcomes from the hackathon on social media from Monday 5 May \- following the local elections pre-election period.

 **Future opportunities:**

-Watch out for announcements about upcoming local government hackathons.
+🔮 Watch out for announcements about upcoming local government hackathons.

-If you opted in, when completing the skills survey for the hackathon, we’ll keep you informed about future events.
+If you opted in, when completing the skills survey for the hackathon, we'll keep you informed about future events.